Can mice climb beds? Yes.

-Having mice in your house will freak you out but it is very common.
-Usually, mice will want to stay away from humans and will only explore your house as you sleep.
-Keep in mind that mice are only interested in:
+Having mice in your house will freak you out, but it is widespread.
+Usually, mice will want to stay away from humans and only explore your home as you sleep.
+Keep in mind that mice are only interested in the following:

-Your house offers all 3 of these things, but you need to be aware of them so you can use them to your advantage.
+Your house offers all 3 of these things, but you need to be aware of them to use them to your advantage.

-You may have small children, so you will also need to replicate the steps above to ensure their room is just as safe from mice invasion.
+You may have small children, so you must replicate the steps above to ensure their room is just as safe from mice invasion.
 It is one thing being afraid of mice getting into your bed, but I was more worried about mice getting into my son’s bed!

-If you were a mouse, would you climb onto something that has a human on?
+If you were a mouse, would you climb onto something that has a human on and risk your life?

 Sleep tight, and don’t let the mice bite.